oxequa/realize/README.md

     ```
     --name="Project Name"   -> Name, if not specified takes the working directory name
-    --path="server"         -> Base Path, if not specified takes the working directory name
+    --path="server"         -> Custom Path, if not specified takes the working directory name
     --build                 -> Enables the build
     --test                  -> Enables the tests
     --no-bin                -> Disables the installation
     --no-run                -> Disables the run
     --no-fmt                -> Disables the fmt (go fmt)
+    --no-server             -> Disables the web panel (port :5000)
     ```
     Examples: